 clear soap turns cloudy

-The whole point of chosing a clear formula is for its transparent effects, so it can be quite annoying when the mixture turns cloudy.
+The whole point of choosing a clear formula is for its transparent effects, so it can be quite annoying when the mixture turns cloudy.
 Sadly, once it turns opaque, there is no way to transform it back to its original clear state.

 What turns clear soap cloudy?
 The main culprit is usually stirring it too much and too vigorously.
 Much like whipping cream, stirring incorporates tiny air bubbles that stay suspended in the soap giving it a cloudy appearance.